 You have taken the leap and decided that becoming a homeowner is right for you.
 It’s a big time in your life and you will have a lot to do over the next few months as you search for your perfect dream house.
 You know that putting in the effort will be worth it in the end, but do you still find yourself asking where to start?
 Do mortgages, closing costs, and debt to income ratios still have you feeling a little overwhelmed?
 We’re here to walk you through what you can likely expect when looking to purchase a home and offer up some advice to (hopefully) smooth out the process when it starts to feel a little rough.
+Continue reading to learn what to expect when buying a house for the first time.

 Finding Your First Home

 Current homeowners always have advice on what they would have done differently when buying their first home.
 Consider asking those around you who have bought homes for their advice.
 What was difficult for them?
-What would they wish they would have known before starting the process?
+What would they wish they would have known before starting the home buying process?
 Then, be sure to answer those questions for your situation or prepare for a similar experience so you feel ready and well equipped.
 Additionally, here are some things to keep in mind as you start your home buying journey.

 Identify your Must-Haves and Nice-to-Haves

 Before you begin your home search, it is important to figure out what exactly you are looking for.
 The easiest way to do this is to sit down and make a list of your “must-haves”, what would be “nice-to-have”, what’s “flexible”, and what are “deal-breakers.”
 This will help you determine the location, size, and style of home you are going to looking for.
 Having a clear understanding of what exactly you are looking for in a home, and where you are willing to make concessions if a property is not perfect, will make finding your ideal home much easier.
 Be sure to get inputs from all parties (co-buyers, family members, etc.) who will be involved with the purchase of the house.
+If you need a little help getting started, here is a template that will help guide your thought process of what your dream home must-have, what are deal breakers and everything in between.
+Simply print it out and have everyone who has a say in your future home put their thoughts in writing.

 Once you have an idea of what you are looking for in a home, it’s time to start looking to see what is out there.
 Start this process by exploring on your own without a realtor so you don’t feel obligated to make any rushed decisions.
 Check out different neighborhoods to see which areas you like the most, where you feel most comfortable, distances from work or school, etc. Take and save pictures of your favorite houses for future reference.
 You can also use a real estate app while you are driving around to help identify an average price point per location and home type to help narrow down which neighborhoods you’d like to consider.